 Touch control of 10-key pad with emphasis on speed and accuracy.
 Addition, subtraction, multiplication, and division techniques used in solving business problems.
 Basic or Business Math recommended first.

 Business Communications (5)

 Applying principles of effective communication in written and oral business communication: letters, memos, reports, and presentations.
 Upon completion students should be able to produce effective positive, negative, and routine letters, memos, and reports and graphs.
 Prerequisite: BTEC 110 or ENGL& 101, or instructor permission.

 Microsoft Office-PowerPoint Module (1)

 General Office Procedures (5)

 Topics include: professional image, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and email.
-Prerequisite: grade of 2.0 in BTEC 110 or instructor permission.
+Prerequisites: BTEC 110, BTEC 210, BTEC 233, BTEC 214

 Excel II (3)